 When people die intestate (without wills), a probate judge will make all the important decisions.
 That might even include things like the guardianship of minor children, payment of debts and distribution of assets.
 California, like most other states, has one-size-fits-all intestacy laws.
 The court cannot bend the rules to accommodate your wishes, or your family’s particular circumstances.

 The fact is that we are not guaranteed tomorrow.
-And, since Glendale estate planning attorney Silvio Nardoni can put together a custom will in as little as one office visit, there is no reason to put things off.
+And, since Pasadena estate planning attorney Silvio Nardoni can put together a custom will in as little as one office visit, there is no reason to put things off.
 We also offer pre-will advice and a document signing ceremony.
 So, you know you made the right choices and that your wishes will be legally enforceable.
 Online do-it-yourself will kits offer neither of these important features.

 We also offer advanced estate planning vehicles, including: